 A pre-bedtime soak is definitely the way to go.

-A few spays of this linen water on your pillow will put you in the headspace to unwind.
+A few spays of this product on your pillow will put you in the headspace to unwind.

 This magnesium spray is key for relaxing the mind and body after a hard workout.